Jamberry was a hot mlm opportunity when it was first introduced in January 2010.

 For those investing in mlm opportunity, the first step in protecting yourself is to take control of the customers.

 When you control the customers, you can replace Jamberry with another mlm company or a different product.

 Reps that have control over their customers, the shut down of Jamberry had no effect on their business.

 But how can you capture the customer information when everything was controlled by Jamberry?

 Simple, create a system that collects customer data before sending them off to Jamberry or to your mlm company.

 This must be complicated, and I don’t have money to build this system.
 This is the common response from most mlm business owners.

-The truth is, creating the system to capture customers’ data is very simple.
-This is nothing more than creating a web blog or become a blogger.
+The truth is, creating a system to capture customers’ data is very simple.
+This is nothing more than creating a web blog or becoming a blogger.

 The blog allows you to build a personal relationship with the team members and customers before sending them off to the mlm company.

 Team members will see you as a business partner, not just another recruiter or sponsor.
 It allows them a central place to communicate with you in the event the mlm, Jamberry, goes out of business.